Control 2.19: Customer AI Disclosure and Transparency

 Key Configuration Points

-- Create capability disclosure template per agent type
+- Create a capability and limitation disclosure template per agent type, reviewed by Legal/Compliance

-- Define data use disclosure aligned with privacy policy
+- Define data-use disclosure aligned with the firm's privacy notice and GLBA initial/annual notices

-- Document disclosure language in Agent Card (Control 3.1)
+- Document the disclosure language, version, and approver in the Agent Card (Control 3.1) and retain prior versions per Control 2.13

 Zone-Specific Requirements